jum0n/vavaEsphomePowerOff/README.md

 # vavaEsphomeRemotePower
 Use an ESP32 dev board with Home Assistant to control the power state on the original vava projector which requires a bluetooth remote
+  -All credit to Cosmos_Explorer1 for figuring this out, this is just a more concise and easier method based on his post on reddit.

 1. Acquire an ESP32 dev board.
 Recommended: ESP32-WROOM-32D, if you use another, you MIGHT need to modify the board type in vavaremote.yaml below.
 2. Install ESPHome on Home Assistant (HA).
 Lots of detailed info here: https://esphome.io/guides/getting_started_hassio.html